Baba Mohan Ram: Iconography

 Head Adornments: Central to his appearance is a prominent gold crown encircling his head.
 His locks are embellished with a striking peacock feather, evoking a celestial elegance and representing divine sovereignty.

 Facial Features: His countenance embodies a blend of Krishna's charm and celestial luminescence, characterized by a serene yet radiant visage akin to the glow of the moon.
 The serenity and magnetic appeal of his face draw devotees to his divine presence.

-Garland: Draped around his neck is a resplendent garland intricately crafted with pearls and a sacred rudraksha bead, symbolizing purity, spiritual depth, and divine protection.
+Garland: Draped around his neck is a resplendent garland crafted with pearls and a sacred rudraksha bead, symbolizing purity, spiritual depth, and divine protection.

 Mount - Blue Horse: Baba Mohan Ram is often portrayed riding a majestic blue horse, believed to embody the manifestation of Shesha, the divine serpent.
 This equine form signifies strength, agility, and spiritual transcendence.

 Attire: Typically attired as a Brahmin, he is adorned in simple yet dignified clothing, reflecting humility and spiritual connection.
 Wooden slippers adorn his feet, representing groundedness and simplicity amidst divine grandeur.

 Baba Mohan Ram is primarily worshipped in his distinctive divine form, characterized by intricate details.
 However, his blessings manifest in various divine incarnations.
 For instance, when granting blessings to Pandit Nandu, Baba Mohan Ram appeared as Vamana, embodying the divine essence of a celestial child.

 In another instance, Baba Mohan Ram revealed himself to Pandit Kanha in a different divine form—a captivating child accompanied by lions, signifying strength and grace, adorned with enchanting brown dreadlocks.

 Additionally, near the sacred Kali Kholi pond, devotees experienced a vision of Baba Mohan Ram as Shri Krishna, engaging in divine leelas with the gopis.
 This multifaceted display of forms showcases Mohan Ram's diverse appearances, each bestowing unique messages and blessings upon his devotees.